How we are helping

-Australia’s Pacific Regional Program complements our Pacific bilateral program investments in the Pacific.
 Many of the Pacific's challenges cannot be addressed solely on a country-by-country basis.
-The Regional Program adds value where it is more efficient and effective to work through regional approaches, The Regional Program focuses out efforts on:
+The Regional Program adds value where it is more efficient and effective to work through regional approaches.

 Australia also supports a number of discrete initiatives for effective governance.
-These support countries to strengthen Pacific public sector capacities, transparency and accountability and adopt and adhere to regional norms and standards across the region.
+These assist countries across the region to strengthen their public sector capacities, transparency and accountability and adopt and adhere to regional norms and standards.

 Our programs are underpinned by robust research and analysis, supported through partnerships with Australian and regional research institutions.